cferdinandi/gumshoe/README.md

 ## Browser Compatibility

-Gumshoe works in all modern browsers, and IE 9 and above.
+Gumshoe works in all modern browsers, and IE 10 and above.
+You can extend browser support back to IE 9 with the [classList.js polyfill](https://github.com/eligrey/classList.js/).